NattyDuzza/LambdaNotes/01_analysis.md

   A: No, I find myself not enjoying school most of the time.
 I always look forward to the weekend.

 - Q: How much time would you say you study for a week outside of school (not including homework)?

   A: Probably less than an hour.

+- Q: When you do partake in revision, what techniques do you use currently?

+  A: I usually just read my textbooks.
+It takes the least effort!

+- Q: What experience do you have using mindmaps?
+Do you like them?

+  A: Not a lot, I've done them in class before when the teacher has set it as a task.
+I think they are better than normal notes.

+- Q: Would you be more likely to make notes on paper or digitally?

+  A: Digitally, I think.
+Keeping loads of paper about is annoying.
+I also prefer typing than writing with a pen et cetera.

+- Q: What experience do you have with digital notetaking apps?

+  A: None.
+I've made notes on Word once before for homework, but I haven't used any apps specifically made for the purpose.

+- Q: What would you look for in a digital notetaking application?

+  A: Something quick.
+I want to able to get a lot of revision done in a short time so I can get on with other things.

+##### Interview - Personalised Questions

+- Q: You said you think mind maps are better than normal notes.
+Why is that?

+  A: I like how they can develop quickly, and you don't have to copy out loads of information to make them useful.

+- Q: Do you think if you found a 'low-effort' way of revising, you would try to use it consistently?

+  A: Yes.
+It would be good because I can say I've done revision without spending hours copying out a textbook.

+- Q: Finally, you said you had used Word for notetaking, how was that experience?

+  A: Very boring.
+It's no different to just copying notes down on paper really.